saxena-p/Primes_calculation/README.md

-# Primes_calculation
+# Calculation of prime numbers
-A bunch of optimized codes to calculate prime numbers
+A bunch of optimized codes to calculate prime numbers.

 Use the file main.py to run the code.

-Source code is available in PrimeSieve.py
+Source code with explanation is available in PrimeSieve.py